ELECTRICAL MATTERS

 If you have a "dig in" when turning, milling or drilling - or other accident - instead of coming to a dead stop as the load overcomes the motor power, the machine may continue running and do itself, and you, serious damage.

-Lathes between 3.5" and 5" centre height often have more complex drive systems - with the motor inside the cabinet stand - or with variable-speed drive, and require more power to overcome the frictional losses in the transmission.
-Unfortunately, modern motors do not seem nearly (subjectively) as powerful as their rating would suggest, especially the more “affordable” ones, and the starting characteristics of single-phase motors often demand an excess power rating to get the spindle turning - especially on top speed and when no clutch is fitted.
+Lathes between 3.5" and 5" centre height often have more complex drive systems - with the motor inside the cabinet stand - or with variable-speed drive, and so require more power to overcome the frictional losses in the transmission.
+Unfortunately, modern motors do not seem nearly (subjectively) as powerful as their rating would suggest, especially the more "affordable" ones, and the starting characteristics of single-phase motors often demand an excess power rating to get the spindle turning - especially in a cold workshop, on top speed and when no clutch is fitted.
 Thus, it becomes difficult to say exactly what size of motor you should fit to obtain the best compromise between starting, turning performance and safety.
-The maker's original advertising or maintenance literature will provide a guide of course, or, if that is missing or unobtainable, there is often a plate on the machine that lists the original electrical specification.
-If the only clue is the existing 3-phase motor, replacing it with a single phase one of the same nominal horse power will almost certainly leave the machine underpowered; instead, as previously advised, something 30% to 40% more powerful would be a good starting point.
-Single-phase motor can often be obtained in two types: low starting torque and high starting torque with the latter often referred to as “capacitor start - capacitor run” or, in the vernacular, cap-start-cap-run..
-The high-starting torque variety, though a little more expensive, are to be recommended and are generally more reliable where the motor needs to be switched on and off frequently.
+The maker's original advertising or maintenance literature will provide a guide or, if that is missing or unobtainable, there is often a plate on the machine that lists the original electrical specification.
+If the only clue is the existing 3-phase motor, replacing it with a single-phase one of the same nominal horse power will almost certainly leave the machine underpowered; instead, as previously advised, something 30% to 40% more powerful would be a good idea - but no more, or as recounted above, you may stray beyond the machine's design limits..

 Belts